DrNeel11/ezhealth_final/README.md

 - **Enhanced Detection Precision**: The AI-powered image analysis can identify subtle patterns and anomalies that might be overlooked in standard screening, potentially increasing early detection rates by 15-25%.

 - **Critical Image Segmentation**: The platform's segmentation capabilities are invaluable for treatment planning, enabling clinicians to precisely map tumor boundaries, and distinguish between tissue types.
-This precision allows for optimized surgical procedures, targeted radiation therapy planning, and more effective treatment protocols.
+This precision allows for optimized surgical procedures and effective treatment protocols.

 - **Accelerated Diagnostic Timeline**: By automating initial image analysis, EzHealth can reduce the time between screening and diagnosis, enabling faster clinical decision-making and treatment initiation when time is critical.